Methodology

 • Policy: State, county, and local policies that may influence access to treatment and/or criminal justice

-The OEPS also includes geography boundary shapefiles from the US Census Bureau’s TIGER/Line (2018) for Census tracts, ZCTAs, counties, and states.
+The OEPS also includes geography boundary shapefiles from the US Census Bureau’s TIGER/Line (multiple years) for Census tracts, ZCTAs, counties, and states.

 Data Standards